 You'll also be happy to know that this smoked brisket marinade recipe requires just five ingredients.
 Beyond the cola, you'll need olive oil, Worcestershire sauce garlic, and salt.
 It's incredibly easy and perfect for the smoker.
 This brisket has a balance of flavor that will have everyone's mouth watering.

 04 of 10

-A recipe that is just as easy, but not as sweet, this brisket marinade returns to red wine for the acid.
+A recipe that is not as sweet is this easy brisket marinade that uses red wine for the acid.
 Among its five ingredients, you'll need soy sauce, a stalk of celery, and a couple cloves of garlic.